DevotedMC/HiddenOre/README.md

 This plugin is fully configurable with biome-specific settings, tool restrictions, and limited player state restrictions, allowing a significant degree of options and specificity.

+As of 1.5.2, you can upend this regime and construct intersecting probability fields via "Noise" generators, which allow a persistent hidden map of drop density regions.
+The probabilities are a bit harder to constrain, but still quite measurable with some trial and error.
+Unfortunately, due to the nature of noise generators, once you choose a config it will be difficult to rebalance smoothly -- e.g. player's discoveries of high density regions will likely be rendered invalid on a config change.
+The traditional probability approach doesn't really suffer from this as players would simply notice changes globally or within defined regions, and the "pain" would be shared, without impacting much secret knowledge.
+Regardless, both are excellent options for administrators and we're proud to finally support it on the mainline w/ all of our existing performance and anti-exploit features intact.

+Note that unlike other branches, our noise-based generation approach is embedded in the existing configuration flow, and is handled as a new feature regime instead of a completely "other" element.
+This allows you to freely mix and match these "veins", drops, transforms, commands and the like without loss of functionality.
+As always, the goal is max features and control for you.

 ## Details

 The raw technical details: